Curbside Collection

 Click photo for Recycle BC.
 GLASS NOT COLLECTED.

-Curbside Accepted materials - must be Clean and Dry Items (click on material type for more information):
+Curbside Accepted materials - must be Clean and Dry:

 Click here for a list of all clean Residential Recycling Materials included within the BC wide RecycleBC program.
 Materials that are not clean or mixed with non-collectable items will be left at curb.
 (Please note: Glass, Foam and Plastic Bags and Other Flexible Plastic Packaging is not permitted in curbside recycling or apartment recycling.
 These materials are accepted when clean and sorted at local depots).

 For collection from your home you may mix all acceptable materials in the same recycling container.
-Please note at Depots, residents will be required to sort materials into the proper categories and materials cannot be mixed.
+At Depots, materials need to be sorted into the proper categories.

 If a service provider notices containers placed at the curb which contain any materials other than those collected, those containers may be left at the curb.
 If you have any questions regarding the acceptablility of a specific item or material for recycling, please phone the RDOS Curbside Hotline at 490-4129 or toll-free at 1-877-610-3737 ext.
 4129, and leave a message with your name and number for a prompt return call.
 You can also e-mail solidwaste@RDOS.bc.ca